Defenders of Wildlife is a non-profit organization in the United States founded for wildlife conservation.

 Combating Climate Change

-This non-profit organization works hand in hand with wildlife and natural resource managers to address the effect of climate change.
-Together, they also map out coping strategies to help improve the already established conservation plans to help sustain wildlife.
+This non-profit organization works hand in hand with wildlife and natural resource managers to address the effects of climate change.
+Together, they map out coping strategies to help improve the already established conservation plans to help sustain wildlife.

 Advocating for International Species

-The defenders of wildlife work internationally, advocating for wildlife species that are threatened by illegal wildlife and wildlife trafficking.
+The defenders of wildlife work internationally, advocating for wildlife species threatened by illegal wildlife and wildlife trafficking.